LAAS-HRI/uwds3/README.md

 roslaunch uwds3 internal_simulator.launch
 ```

 **IMPORTANT**: To be able to load the robot meshes in bullet you need to have the description package in the `catkin_ws/src` folder (exept for r2d2 that is composed only by simple primitives).
-One workaround is to create a symbolic link using the command `ln -s [target_file] [link_name]`.

 Open Rviz in another shell with the command `rviz`, and add the following displays:
 * Image display (topic : `human_perception`) # the people detected by the robot